 Mould after a Flood

 Almost guaranteed after any flood is the growth of mould.
 To stop it from growing, the premises needs to be completely dry within 24-48 hours, which even at the best of times, can seem near on impossible.

 Once mould has had the chance to establish, it then generally doesn’t require as much moisture to continue colonising.
 So any damp left in drywall, furniture, upholstery and carpets is enough to allow mould to continue growing.

 Mould doesn’t have to be visibly noticeable to be present.
 It can go on for months, even years, without you even realising.
 But that doesn’t mean there isn’t a risk.
-For more information on mould and its affect on your health, see our blog post on the topic here.
+For more information on mould and its effect on your health, see our blog post on the topic.